TokelPlatform/bitgo-komodo-cc-lib/README.md

 1. You need installed:
   - nodejs v.12+<br>

-2. You'll need a komodo asset chain to run bitgo lib against.
-Or you can use one of the pre-defined chains in the network file in the library.
+2. You'll need a komodo asset chain to run nspv-js against.
+Or you can use one of the pre-defined chains in the [networks file](https://github.com/TokelPlatform/nspv-js/blob/development/src/networks.js) of the library.

   ```
-  const { networks } = require('@tokel/bitgo-komodo-cc-lib');
+  const { networks } = require('@tokel/nspv-js');
   const network = networks.tkltest;
   ```